fastrizwaan/flatpak-wine32/README.md

 flatpak run io.github.flatpak-wine32 game.exe ; #replace game.exe with your exe
 ```

-#### if you have nvidia gpu, and the game complains about D3D or Opengl or GL install nvidia drivers see bottom for Nvidia Section
+#### Nvidia gpu 32 bit drivers need to be installed, if game complains about D3D or Opengl or GL install nvidia drivers see bottom for Nvidia Section
 ```
 NVERSION=$(nvidia-settings -q all |grep OpenGLVersion|grep NVIDIA|sed 's/.*NVIDIA \(.*\) /nvidia-\1/g'|sed 's/\./-/g')